gy19ynk/Assessment_1/README.md

 ### License
-This project is licensed under the MIT LICENSE, for further details on the license see LICENSE
+This project is licensed under the MIT LICENSE, for further details on the license see https://github.com/gy19ynk/Hello-World/blob/master/LICENSE